Sakinoanime/Heavenhell/README.md

 - 🗞️ **The Daily Afterlife** – Our totally reliable, 100% factual newspaper (ignore the blood stains).
 - 👁️ **Your Gut Instinct** – Statistically 50% accurate, but 100% confident.
 - 😇 **The Heaven Button** – Sends souls to eternal bliss, free Wi-Fi included.
 - 😈 **The Hall Button** – Sends souls to… a place that smells suspiciously like burnt popcorn.
+- Note on gameplay mechanics: Click on each individual line on a mortal's file to question them regarding their crimes

 ---